vanus-labs/docs/content/user-guides/connector-guides/source/s3/setup.md

 9. search for your custom policy and add it to your account, and press next.
 10. Review and press create user.
 11. Now click on the user you just created.
-12. Go to 'Access Key' Click Create access key.
+12. Go to `Access Key` Click Create access key.
     ![](images/createAccesskey.png)
 13. Select Command line interface CLI, and press next.
 14. Save your access key and secret key safely.